meteor/mobile-packages/packages/mdg:reload-on-resume/README.md

 ### Reload.isWaitingForResume()

 A reactive function that returns `true` if a new version of the app has been downloading and the framework is waiting until the app is closed and reopened.
 Can be used to display a message to the user that says "new version available, restart the app to update."
+You can also use `window.location.reload()` to reload the page to the newest version of the app.